homeryan/install-text-generation-webui/README.md

 ### Manual installation using Conda

 Recommended if you have some experience with the command line.
+Install CUDA 12.1 first.

 #### 0. Install Conda